tiianhk/sm4tp/README.md

 ## Data Generation
 The data generation process is configured by `configs/generate_dataset.yaml`. \
-Update the `data_dir` field to point to your own data directory — the current path is specific to my setup and will not work for you. \
+Update the `data_dir` field to point to your own data directory.
+The current path `/data/scratch/acw751/vital_synth` is specific to my setup and will not work for you. \
-Run the following command to generate 500k (audio, synth parameters) pairs:
+Run the following command to generate 500k (audio, synth parameters) pairs under the data directory:
 ```
 uv run src/generate_dataset.py --config configs/generate_dataset.yaml
 ```
-This process will take approximately **8 hours** on a single CPU core. \
+This process will take **~8 hours** on a single CPU core. \
 To test things first, set a smaller value for `num_samples` in the config before generating the full dataset.

+## Training